exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 ### Overloading Rewriting

-The `AbstractSqlDialect` has a base implementation for the query rewriting that should work with most databases that support JDBC.
+The `AbstractSqlDialect` has a base implementation for query rewriting that should work with most databases that support JDBC.
 Sometimes you need more though and in that case you have different mechanisms for doing that.

 #### Variant a) Implementing Your own QueryRewriter